-Consequently, in our analysis of country i, the global banking shock is proxied by a common shock extracted from the banking returns of the other nine (non-domestic) Eurozone countries plus Japan, the UK and the US.
-The US and the UK are included as they both suffered major shocks to their banking industries and contributed significantly to the widespread turmoil experienced by the sector.
+Consequently, in our analysis of country i, the global banking shock is proxied by a common shock extracted from the banking returns of the other nine (non-domestic) Eurozone countries plus Japan, the UK and the USA.
+The USA and the UK are included as they both suffered major shocks to their banking industries and contributed significantly to the widespread turmoil experienced by the sector.
 To capture the shock component of the returns, we first run a standard VAR model of the returns and retrieve the vector of residuals.
-We then perform a principal components based factor analysis of the correlation matrix of residuals and use the first principal component as our common external shock.
+We then perform a principal component-based factor analysis of the correlation matrix of residuals and use the first principal component as our common external shock.
 The GIIPS bond factor is extracted in a similar fashion.
-In the model of country i, the bond factor is the first principal component of the sovereign bond return shocks of the GIIPS countries, excluding the country being analyzed.
-The domestic stock and bond return shocks are proxied by the residuals from a first-order VAR with the return on the world market portfolio and the change in the TED spread included as exogenous regressors to control for global market events.
+In the model of country i, the bond factor is the first principal component of the residuals from a first-order VAR with the return on the world market portfolio and the change in the TED spread included as exogenous regressors to control for global market events.
 Thus, $y{i,t}$ in our application is a 4x1 vector of dependent variables comprising of the global bank factor, the domestic bank return, the GIIPS bond factor, and the domestic sovereign bond return.
-The conditional probability of moving from regime i to j is given by
+The conditional probability of moving from regime j to i is given by

-$$Pr[s_t = j | s{t-1} = i] = p{ij}.$$ (2)
+$$Pr[s_t = j \mid s{t-1} = i] = p{ij}.$$ (2)